arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/functional-sequences-of-learning-interactions/practice-response-sequences/the-selection-and-specification-of-exit-criteria.md

 ---
+has_children: false
 layout: default
+nav_order: 7
-title: "The selection and specification of exit criteria "
+title: 'The selection and specification of exit criteria '
-nav_order: Theselectionandspecificationofexitcriteria
-has_children: false
 ---
 # The selection and specification of exit criteria